-Use the Letter Process (GUALETR) page to review the first paragraph of the letter.
+Use the Letter Process Form (GUALETR) to review the first paragraph of the letter.
 Make sure the first paragraph has only #DT commands.
-Use the Paragraph (GUAPARA) page to make any modifications.
+Use the Paragraph Form (GUAPARA) to make any modifications.
 Rerun the Letter Extract Process (GLBLSEL) and the Letter Generation Print Report (GLRLETR).